Introduction to the Umbrella Accountants LLP Privacy Notice

 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with your service.

 We’ll need to collect and process your personal data to comply with our contractual obligations to you.
-The type of essential data we need to collect from you will depend on the service you sign up to and includes;
+The type of essential data we need to collect from you will depend on the service you sign up to and could include;

 Personal data type: Accountancy Customers